ocamposfaria/bees-data-engineering-case/README.md

 - Then edit the `config.env` file and replace the placeholder values with your own.

+- **If you received a `config.env` file via email as part of the recruitment process, place it directly in the root of the repository instead of creating a new one.**

 3. **Create the shared Docker network:**

 ```bash